Or So Steiner Said

 Rudolf Steiner, THE LORD’S PRAYER (Rudolf Steiner Press, 2007), p.
 17.

 Many of Steiner's remarks come to us not from books he wrote but from lectures he delivered.
 Faithful adherents made transcriptions.
 Whether or not certain words should be put in quotation marks was, in these cases, a matter of interpretation.
-If the transcriber understood Steiner to put a certain spin on certain words, s/he may or may not have decided to put these words inside quotation marks.
+If the transcriber understood Steiner to put a certain spin on certain words, s/he might decide whether to put these words inside quotation marks.

 Rudolf Steiner, START NOW!
 A Book of Soul and Spiritual Exercises (SteinerBooks, 2004), p.
 220.